Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 | --- | --- |
 | `min_id_length` | Optional.
 Integer.
 Overrides the default minimum length of 5 for `user_id` & `device_id` fields. |

-## Response Format
+## Response format

-We recommend that you implement retry logic and send an `insert_id` (used for deduplication of the same event) in your events.
+It's best practice to implement retry logic and send an `insert_id` (used for deduplication of the same event) in your events.
  This prevents lost events or duplicated events if the API is unavailable or a request fails.

 ### 200 Response SuccessSummary